 Seriously, the god damned teaser trailer was so amazing!
 HOW DID THEY MESS THIS UP?!

-Yes I completely abhor this movie and have no qualms with putting it at the bottom of the list.
+And yet… while I have no qualms with putting it at the bottom of the list, I’ve actually grown a bit fonder of this botched sequel over the years.
 The concept was a great one, but apparently the folks at Paramount saw this as an opportunity to finish off their bastard child once and for all.
 (True story: For some reason, Paramount always seemed embarrassed about the success of this series.)
-Luckily, this is (in my opinion) the worst of the bunch, so lets climb the ladder to the top and see what I consider to be the best of the bunch, shall we?
+Now that we’ve ripped off that band-aid, lets climb the ladder to the top and see what I consider to be the best of the bunch, shall we?

 11. JASON GOES TO HELL: THE FINAL FRIDAY (1993)